 - Move the PPC between March and April.
 Planting pits shall be pre-dug prior to any salvage operations and equal to the root ball width and depth. - Backfill planting pit with a six inches layer of soil.
 Use soil from where the plant was originally growing if possible.
 Compact to 95% to remove all air pockets. - Screen backfill soil before backfilling the plant pit.
-The intent of screening backfill is to eliminate soil clods or chunks that can create air pockets. - Clearly mark the solar orientation of each cactus prior to salvaging operations.
-Cacti shall be replanted with a solar orientation that matches original solar orientation.
+The intent of screening backfill is to eliminate soil clods or chunks that can create air pockets.

-USFWS, 2012, Conservation Banking, Incentives for Stewardship.
+15 USFWS, 2012, Conservation Banking, Incentives for Stewardship.